opauloh/react-performance/README.md

 }
 ```

+- Also, in React docs, it says is not always guaranteed the value to be
+  memoized, because React can choose to free some memory by getting rid of some
+  memoized values, but usually, we don't need to take that into account.

 - A good aim for performance, is to have 60 frames a second, which is where we
   have a nice smooth experience for the human eye, then you need to nail 16
   frames a second, that is 1,000 divided by 60 frames a second.
 That's going to